 In the same line of thought, we propagate sour cherry trees that fit better for pies, jams, syrup and so on.
 The cherry tree can be a small tree or a bush, depending on which one you chose.
 Click on Details>> to read more or order one of the varieties below.

 Choke cherry - Prunus virginiana

 Choke cherry trees are small bushy trees usually between 3 to 6 meters high, but some specimens can be as high as 15 meters.

 Sand Cherry - Prunus Besseyi

-We are sorry, this specie will only be avaible again in July 2015.
+We are sorry, this species is not available at the moment.
 Thank you for your understanding.